cocotb/cocotb/documentation/source/ping_tun_tap.rst

 Architecture
 ============

-We have a simple RTL block that takes ICMP echo requests and generates an ICMP echo response.
-To verify this behavior we want to run the `ping`_ utility against our RTL running in the simulator.
+We have a simple :term:`RTL` block that takes ICMP echo requests and generates an ICMP echo response.
+To verify this behavior we want to run the `ping`_ utility against our :term:`RTL` running in the simulator.

-In order to achieve this we need to capture the packets that are created by ping, drive them onto the pins of our DUT in simulation, monitor the output of the DUT and send any responses back to the ping process.
+In order to achieve this we need to capture the packets that are created by ping, drive them onto the pins of our :term:`DUT` in simulation, monitor the output of the :term:`DUT` and send any responses back to the ping process.

 Linux has a `TUN/TAP`_ virtual network device which we can use for this purpose, allowing `ping`_ to run unmodified and unaware that it is